subaquatic-pierre/divesandybeach-flask/README.md

 The site has a few static pages such as the landing page, about us page and contact page.
 All other pages are dynamic pages which are rendered through the flask framework.
 The database is based on SQLLite and will be moved over to Prostgress SQL when needed.

+Each compenent part is broken down into a Blueprint to alow for more modular and extensibility

 ### Current functionaility includes:
 - User Register
 - Log in / out